Anatolian crested newt: Behaviour and ecology

 Like other Triturus species, the Anatolian crested newt initially develops in the water, but spends most of the year in shady habitats on land as an adult.
 It returns to breeding ponds every year, where males develop a conspicuous dorsal crests and court the females.
 Eggs are folded in leaves of water plants.

 Threats and conservation

 It is thought to have a large population and wide distribution and as such is listed as least concern.

 Ongoing urbanization and intensification of land use is reducing the quality of its habitat and breeding ponds.
 Some of its historical habitats have now been converted to fruit gardens and vegetable fields, and it is unknown whether the species is persisting there.
 Small-scale agriculture is therefore considered a threat.

 All crested newts are listed in the Bern Convention (appendix II) and the EU Habitats Directive (annex II and IV), which prohibit capture, disturbance, killing, trade, and destruction of habitats.

-This species was discovered in an agricultural irrigation pond in January of 2024.
+This species was discovered in an agricultural irrigation pond in January 2024.